koepflma/ESS590D_Manuela_Koepfli/README.md

 To better understand the origin of the noise, I use the covariance matrix eigenvalue distribution to analyze the directionality and coherence of the noise sources.

 To work with the folder, you have to clone the github rep first.
 Therefore copy the ssh (bode button).
-Then create the environment by typing ''' conda env create --file env.yml'''.
+Then create the environment by typing ``` conda env create --file env.yml```.

-Next, activate the new environment by typing '''conda activate seismo_env'''.
+Next, activate the new environment by typing ```conda activate seismo_env```.

-Then you can run the python script like '''python RSAM_DSAR.py''' which will calculate the energy in the three frequency bands and the DSAR.
+Then you can run the python script like ```python RSAM_DSAR.py``` which will calculate the energy in the three frequency bands and the DSAR.

 To calculate the normalized DSAR and the median, use the jupyter notebook.
 Make sure to open the notebook when the conda environment is still active.